openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/dialect/_IERT.md

 | Operand | Description |
 | :-----: | ----------- |
-`input1` | memref of 16-bit float or 32-bit float values
+`input1` | memref of 16-bit float or 32-bit float or QuantizedType values
-`input2` | memref of 16-bit float or 32-bit float values
+`input2` | memref of 16-bit float or 32-bit float or QuantizedType values
-`output_buff` | memref of 16-bit float or 32-bit float values
+`output_buff` | memref of 16-bit float or 32-bit float or QuantizedType values

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`output` | memref of 16-bit float or 32-bit float values
+`output` | memref of 16-bit float or 32-bit float or QuantizedType values

 ### `IERT.AvgPool` (vpux::IERT::AvgPoolOp)